AI Grade Tool AI Grade Tool

 For years, backlinks were treated almost like currency.
 The logic was familiar: more high-quality links meant stronger authority, stronger authority improved rankings, and stronger rankings improved visibility.
 That basic idea didn’t suddenly become false because AI search showed up.

 Authority still matters.
 Trust still matters.
-Reputation still matters.
 A site referenced by other credible sources will almost always look stronger than one that exists in isolation.
 That’s not controversial.

 What has changed is the idea that authority alone solves the whole visibility problem.
 AI systems aren’t simply recreating traditional search rankings in a chatbot wrapper — there’s another filter now: usability.